 Be mindful that you will need to keep your death grant expression of wish up to date, at all times.
 If there is any change to your previous nomination, you will be required to update your expression of wish by completing a new Death Grant Expression of Wish form or updating online.

 The Local Government Pension Scheme (LGPS) provides cover for your Survivor's in the event of your death as a deferred member.
-If you left the scheme on or before 31 March 2008, a survivor's pension will be automatically payable to your spouse or registered civil partner, as well as any eligible Children you may have.
+If you left the scheme on or before 31 March 2008, a survivor's pension will be automatically payable to your spouse (including a same sex spouse) or registered civil partner, as well as any eligible Children you may have.
 If you left the scheme on or after 1 April 2008, a survivor's pension is also automatically payable to your eligible Co-habiting Partner, subject to certain qualifying conditions.

 The survivor pension payable to your spouse, registered civil partner or, subject to certain qualifying conditions, your eligible co-habiting partner is then payable for their lifetime.

 For a survivor's pension to be paid to your eligible Co-habiting Partner, all of the following conditions must have applied for a continuous period of at least 2 years before your death: